FalkorDB

 Client libraries

 Language-specific clients have been written by the community and the FalkorDB team.
-The full list and links can be found on the Clients page.
+The full list and links can be found on the Client Libraries page.

 Data import

-When loading large graphs from CSV files, we recommend using falkordb-bulk-loader
+When loading large graphs from CSV files, use the falkordb-bulk-loader:

 Got questions?
 Please contact us at the FalkorDB forum.